History of CLC

 BCC and BSTC continued to attract more students, and the legislature began encouraging community and technical colleges to cooperate, the first discussions of consolidation were held.
 The advantages to students were clear.
 Both colleges volunteered to become one of the first merged colleges in the state, and Central Lakes College was created in 1995.

-The Staples campus of CLC remains the center for training in Diesel and Heavy Equipment, Machine Tool Technology, Videography, Communication Art and Design, and Photographic Technology, Robotics, Nursing, and Medical Assisting.
+The Staples campus of CLC remains the center for training with a variety of career and technical programs.
 Started in 1950, the campus outgrew the original building, and in 1971 a complete new campus was built — then expanded in 1985.

 In Brainerd, a $24 million two-story addition opened in 1996 as part of the newly combined college: Central Lakes.
 It features “smart classrooms” with multi-media capabilities and interactive communication to deliver education anywhere in the world, tailored to student needs.
 That same year, the CLC women’s basketball team helped put the new name on the map by winning the Division III national championship.